 What to Expect with a Bad Credit Loan

-When you start looking for online personal loans, it’s important to be aware of a few different things.
-The worse your credit is, the higher your APR will be — both your interest rate and often your origination fee.
+When you start looking for unsecured personal loans online, it’s important to know a few different things.
+First, the worse your credit score is, the higher your annual percentage rate (APR) will be — both your interest rate and often your origination fee.

-Don’t be surprised to see your loans with an APR of 20% or more.
-It’s also likely that you’ll only have access to lower loan amounts.
+Don’t be surprised to see bad credit loans with an APR of 20% or more.
+Unfortunately, it’s also likely that you’ll only have access to lower loan amounts.

 If you have really poor credit, you might only qualify to borrow $1,000 or $2,000.
 Pay careful attention to your actual loan needs and what your monthly payments look like.
 If it is really going to pinch your budget, it may not be worth it.

-In the event you default on your loan, the lender then takes possession of that collateral to offset the cost of the loan.
-This really ramps up the stakes of a bad credit loan, so just be sure to proceed with caution.
+If you default on your personal loan, the lender then takes possession of that collateral to offset the loan cost.
+This really ramps up the stakes of a bad credit personal loan, so be sure to proceed with caution.

-However, if you pay off the loan quickly and on time, those regular payments could positively affect your credit report.
-This will put you on the path to better credit (and consequently, better credit offers in the future).
+However, if you pay off the personal loan quickly and on time, those regular payments could positively affect your credit report.
+This will put you on the path to a better credit score (and consequently, better credit offers in the future).

-For most people, a bad credit loan is not a great option to pay off high-interest credit cards as credit card debt usually already has lower interest rates.
+A bad credit loan is not a great option for most people to pay off high-interest credit cards as credit card debt usually already has lower interest rates.
 But, in some cases, it might make sense.

-If your goal is to consolidate credit card debt, the best way to do that is to first work on improving your credit history.
+If your goal is to consolidate debt, the best way to do that is to improve your credit history.
 Then, you can qualify for either balance transfer credit cards or debt consolidation loans.
 Getting a debt consolidation loan would allow you to pay off all types of debt, not just credit cards.